Time management. When done right it is one of the key building blocks to mastering your time. When done wrong, it is time well misspent.

 Unsure of where to start or what to do first, you may find yourself spending more time jumping from article to article than actually applying the lessons to your life.

 I hate wasting my time.
-If you do too, you should check out our course.
-Why?
-Because it:
+If you do too, you should check out my goal success course.

 Where does productivity fit into all this?